Telenav/cactus/README.md

                     </execution>
 ```

-Lexakai also insists on some properties-like files existing in `documentation/` subfolders
+Lexakai also requires some settings files existing in `documentation/` sub-folders
-of projects;  all of the information in them can also be obtained from a Maven `pom.xml`
+of projects;  most of the information in them can also be obtained from a Maven `pom.xml`
-file, so this step just ensures that such files are generated from `pom.xml` contents for
+file, so this step just ensures that these files are generated from `pom.xml` contents for
 any projects that don't already have one, since that would be a silly reason to go back
 and start over on a release.